Cuiavian University in Włocławek – the mission beyond the horizon

 Cuiavian University in Włocławek (called CU for short) is a non-state-owned college founded in 1995 by the Włocławek Scholarly Association.

 The College also offers a wide range of post graduate courses.
 The mission of CU is to provide its students with a comprehensive education in the field of humanities and economics, linguistics and computer science, based on modern programs designed by renown specialists.
 The College – apart from its educational activities – carries out a wide range of scientific research.
-Within almost fifteen years of its operations, Cuiavian University in Włocławek has hosted and organized more than 120 international and country-wide conferences, seminars, scientific sessions and open lectures.
+Within almost twenty-five years of its operations, Cuiavian University in Włocławek has hosted and organized more than 170 international and country-wide conferences, seminars, scientific sessions and open lectures.

 Students of the University of Cuiavian University in Włocławek are active members of the college’s internal organizations: the Students’ Council, The College Club of the Academic Sports Association, The Polish Students’ Union, and in scientific circles available in all faculties.